The Office for International Students and Scholars (OISS) developed this page for F-1s sponsored by Washington University in St. Louis.

 The employment must be paid employment that is directly related to the degree that qualifies you to apply for the OPT extension.
 To qualify, you must work in the job at least 20 hours per week.

-You are eligible to work more than one job as long as all jobs meet the STEM OPT requirements, including that you must work at least 20 hours per week.
+You are eligible to work more than one job as long as all jobs meet the STEM OPT requirements, including the requirement to work at least 20 hours per week at each job.

 Please note that it is the position of DHS that a student cannot qualify for the STEM OPT extension without a “bona fide employer-employee relationship.”
 If the employment that you are seeking to extend is self-employment, employment via a consulting firm or temp agency, or if you are employed as a contractor, please discuss this issue with your assigned OISS advisor prior to initiating the application process.